How to create looping workflows in HubSpot

 That’s intentional!
 Unchecked loops can flood contacts with unwanted messages, clutter your reporting, and create difficulty for your team.

 That said, for predictable, recurring use cases like a weekly reminder email, there’s a safe workaround.
-The idea is to use two workflows that toggle a property back and forth.
+While you can use a Scheduled Trigger for simplicity, a two-workflow 'toggle' setup is still useful for complex, behavior-based loops.

 2. The second flips the property back on, making the contact eligible again.